 The name of Michael Gerzon, based in Oxford, is the first that comes to mind in the history of ambisonics.
 He formalised the mathematics as well as many of the practicalities of decoding the signals to play most effectively on any particular arrangement of speakers.

-Michael Gerzon and Peter Craven together invented the soundfield microphone, with its arrangement of four capsules.
+Michael Gerzon and Peter Craven (two friends of mine) together invented the soundfield microphone, with its arrangement of four capsules.

 But the initial development of ambisonics arose in parallel in several places - so other names should be mentioned: Peter Fellget of Reading University, and John Wright of IMF Electronics in particular.
 All those involved would also acknowledge the pioneering work done in stereo by Alan Blumlein of EMI around 1930.